Your Health Visiting and other health services during Covid-19

 Updated on 16/11/2021

 Our Well Baby Clinics are now open and offering face to face appointments.
 Times, days and locations may vary from our usual clinics.

-We are now also able to offer video appointments in addition to face to face and telephone appointments depending on the identified need.
 All our staff adhere to the Homerton University Hospital and Public Health England COVID 19 guidance for health professionals, on wearing PPE.
-We will also ask you to wear a mask, but we will discuss with you beforehand when we complete a pre face to face assessment.
+You may be asked to wear a mask, but we will discuss this with you beforehand when completing a pre face to face assessment.

 ‘Attend Anywhere’ is a national video appointment system which has been rolled out across all NHS services to enable patients to continue to see a health professional during Covid-19.

 For more information watch the video below or see Attend Anywhere consultations via video – Patient information leaflet

 If your child is unwell and needs emergency care the Homerton Hospital A&E Department is open and they will be happy to care for your infant or child.